Summary:

 https://www.hudexchange.info/programs/fair-housing-planning/

 The AFFH regulation, initiated by President Obama, profoundly impacted the suburban landscape.
-Its objective was to foster the development of progressive urban mini-cities and shift them into the suburbs.
+Its objective was to foster the development of progressive urban mini-cities and transition them into suburban areas.
 This entails suburbs absorbed by larger cities, subject to federal zoning and development control mandates.

-The AFFH regulation focused on eliminating single-family zoning and promoting the construction of medium to high-density low-income housing, reshaping suburban areas into mini urban-styled downtowns.
-This effort shifted low-income people and the less desirable to the suburbs.
+The AFFH regulation focused on eliminating single-family zoning and promoting the construction of medium- to high-density, low-income housing, thereby reshaping suburban areas into mini-urban, downtown-style communities.
+This effort relocated low-income individuals from less desirable places to the suburbs.

 AFFH works through the U.S. Department of Housing and Urban Development (HUD) Community Development, holding hostage the issuance of Block Grants.
-Suburbs are prohibited from receiving millions of dollars in HUD grants unless they eliminate single-family zoning, install low- and moderate-cost housing, and agree to consolidate and densify commercial and residential districts like stack-and-pack neighborhoods in urban areas.
+Suburbs are prohibited from receiving millions of dollars in HUD grants unless they eliminate single-family zoning, install low- and moderate-income housing, and agree to consolidate and densify commercial and residential districts, such as stack-and-pack neighborhoods in urban areas.

-Non-compliance will lead to Highway funds being withheld.
-Any objections by local municipalities could get municipal leaders of the suburbs sued for discrimination by civil rights groups or the federal government.
+Non-compliance will result in the withholding of highway funds.
+Any objections by local municipalities could result in lawsuits against suburban municipal leaders for discrimination by civil rights groups or the federal government.

-Then, with President Trump in 2016, the process was put on hold, but when President Biden took over, it was reactivated and accelerated on steroids.
+Then, with President Trump in 2016, the process was put on hold.
+However, when President Biden took office, it was reactivated and accelerated.

 State level: California.